kumahq/kuma-website/docs/docs/dev/documentation/configuration.md

   kuma-cp migrate up
 ```

-Kuma CP at start will check if the current DB schema is compatible with the version of Kuma you are trying to run.
+Kuma CP at the start checks if the current DB schema is compatible with the version of Kuma you are trying to run.
 Information about the latest migration is stored in `schema_migration` table.